haihala/mandarin/rules/conflict.md

 If a player completes the action normally following the triggers resolution before noticing the trigger, it is considered missed and thus voided.
 For example, if a player controls something with a start of turn trigger, they are not allowed to resolve that after they draw their card for the turn.

+However if someone else reacts before the owner of the triggering ability could, they can legally slap the player who is running over their triggers by a literal slap on the wrist.
+They can also activate their triggered abilities but the slap is more important.

 ### Undoing activatable abilities

 Costs must be played before anything happens.
 After costs have been paid, the action cannot be canceled.
 However the illegal actions rule applies if the ability had already revealed hidden information.